UPDATE: Tapioca Maltodextrin- Dust Never Sleeps

 How does it work?
 Tapioca maltodextrin is a polysaccharide.
 When mixed with the fat, the molecules slide between the tiny fat droplets formed by agitation (the food processor).
 The fat gets so thick that the droplets can no longer move.
 And the molecules form a three dimensional matrix arounfd the fat droplets.
 That prevents the fat from recombining into larger globules, so the emulsion of fat and starch remains stable.

 Once prepared, your flavored powder has limitless applications.
-From sprinkles to splashes to spoonfuls, on the plate, dusted on or over, it’s up to you!
+From sprinkles to splashes to spoonfuls, on the plate, dusted on or over, its up to you!

 Popular Articles